 Even though we don’t have much room for a big garden here at our house, we’ve planted small organic veggie and herb gardens in wooden beds we built by hand, along with potted fruit trees like satsuma oranges, grapefruits and lemons (yes, we’re lucky to be in Southern California with great sunshine).

-Since our daughter was old enough to sit up, I’ve let her play in dirt and help plant seeds.
+and help plant seeds.
 John now holds her while he waters our garden so she can see the love that goes in to caring for plants, and already these last few weeks she now very happily wants to go outside and pull a carrot from the garden bed or pluck some strawberries (and when there’s none left to pick, I do the sneaky Mom thing and buy organic ones from the store and hide them in the plants so she can still pick a few to eat).
 Our herb garden is so abundant at the moment that every morning on her way to daycare, our daughter happily picks a piece of mint to chew on in the car.

 I want her to know that not all fruits and vegetables look perfect like the pesticide-filled-wax-covered types you find in the store.
 I know – or at least hope – in the years to come this will help set the tone for healthy eating and a healthy respect for where our food comes from.

 I encourage all parents to give it a try.
 It doesn’t take much space, money or energy.

 Here are a few ideas:

 - As soon as they can walk and talk, have them help you water flowers and plants in the garden

 - Encourage your children to say “hello!” to plants and talk to them when they’re outside.

 - If you have trees on the property, encourage a relationship with a specific tree – just like a pet dog or cat, have them care for it, water it, give it love, talk with it – and yes, hug it.